 3. Democratic world

 Almost all media headlines following Freeland’s speech centered on what Freeland did not say in the speech: Trump’s name.
-While the media focused on Freeland’s rejection of Trump’s America First approach without ever naming him, there is an equally, if not more important lesson to be learned by Freeland addressing the United States of America, not Trump.
+While the media focused on Freeland’s rejection of Trump’s America First approach without ever naming him, there is an equally, if not more important, lesson to be learned by Freeland addressing the United States of America, not Trump.
 That lesson is that international relations should not be personalized.
-The very global balance of power spoken of earlier is largely a function of systemic factors (like geography) and the material correlation of forces.
-Individual personalities have an important role to play, but international affairs are not conducted on the basis of mutual affability, and an amicable atmosphere between two leaders is no guarantee of a successful relationship between their two countries.
-A more reliable guarantor of success is a structure that incentivizes a country to pursue a particular policy regardless of what kind of leader is in charge.
+The very global balance of power spoken of earlier is largely a function of systemic factors (such as geography) and the material correlation of forces.
+Individual personalities have an important role to play, but international affairs are not conducted on the basis of mutual individual affability, and an amicable atmosphere between two leaders is no guarantee of a successful relationship between their two countries.
+A more reliable guarantor of success is a structure that incentivizes a country to pursue a particular policy regardless of who the leader in charge is.
 (Recall that the bloodiest of European wars were often fought by leaders who were related to each other by blood).
 By focusing on the policies of America, and not Trump, Freeland did every Canadian a favour by sending a subtle reminder that international relations should not be personalized, because nations are permanent, while leaders are not.